Breakfast at Chick-fil-A

 Stoddard: No, but you do agree that on the 18th it took 30 seconds, correct?
 Is that what you said?
 I’m sorry.

 Stoddard: Right, so it did take him 30 seconds, and I agree that it took him 30 seconds here to close the door.

 Kilgore: Bottom line being, sometimes it takes us a little longer to get our stuff together and get out and get the door closed.

 Kilgore: And within a two-weeks span, we have two days when it happened to take him 30 seconds.

 Stoddard: Yes sir.

 According to Stoddard’s own words, detectives went over all those videos with a fine-tooth comb.
-If so, how could they miss the June 13th video?
+If so, how could they have missed the June 3rd video?